sdsddsd1/mywayland/README.md

 # Native experimental Wayland session with Sway and hikari for KISS 🌿
 ```
-Vimb (Webkit2gtk and Gtk+3)works very well.
+Vimb, Surfer and Wyeb(Webkit2gtk and Gtk+3) are working very well.
-Surf does not work due the lack of Xprop?
+Surf does not work.
 Falkon (QT5) works quite well(performance) but crashes now and then + buggy right-click.
 Ok to use.
 Firefox75 works very well.
 Comes with vaapi support.
 There is a launcher with Wayland specific variables.
+Mpv can be extended through some scripts to act as an image viewer.
 SDL games Crispy Doom, Doomretro and Xonotic working well.
 Sauerbraten does not work.
 Tests done with Intel graphics.
 Eudev dependency for Wlroots!